-This refers to a condition where the upper jaw is narrow.
+It is a condition where the upper jaw is significantly narrower than the lower.

-Some signs of this are upper crowded front teeth and/or the side and back teeth biting inside of the lower teeth, on one or both the right and left sides.
+Signs of a narrow jaw include crowding on the upper front teeth or the side and back teeth biting inside of the lower teeth.

-With a narrow jaw, the smile appears narrow rather than broad and spaces can be seen on the side of the smile, rather than where the teeth should be.
+A smile in a narrow jaw appears narrow rather than broad.
+Spaces may also be seen on the side of the smile, instead of where teeth should be.

 The upper jaws are connected with the nose and in children with narrow upper jaws, the nose passage is smaller.
-A common reported problem from parents, is their child tends to breathe through the mouth, or snore at night, or wake up in the morning with a dry mouth due to mouth breathing.
+This may cause a child to breathe through their mouth, snore at night or wake up with a dry mouth due to mouth breathing.

 Heavy mouth breathing can change the way a child’s jaw grows, also causing a smaller lower jaw and an overbite naturally worsening.
 It is also one of the main reasons why the upper teeth appear crowded.